 - Participate in co-curricular activities that involve your interests.
 Seek out leadership positions within these activities and organizations.

 - Talk to your counselor about careers you may want to pursue.
 Ask questions about college majors that relate to these careers.
-Discuss these careers with your friends, teachers, parents, and guidance counselor.
+Discuss these careers with your friends, teachers, parents, and school counselor.

 - Attend College Fairs and Open Houses in the Spring.